Scott McDonell: Dane County Board 1996 - 2013

 McDonell was elected to the Dane County Board in April 1996, succeeding Mark Pocan.
 On the board, McDonell focused on issues including criminal justice reform, regional transportation solutions, mental health services and conducting an audit of Dane County's justice system.
 Highlights of his service include adoption of a Regional Transit Authority (which was later repealed by Republicans when they took over the Wisconsin Legislature) and creating the first county domestic partner registry.
 When Dane County Executive Kathleen Falk resigned before the end of her term, he became acting Dane County Executive.
 Although he was permitted to appoint himself for a longer term as acting County Executive, he declined, saying that it would be 'undemocratic' and giving him an unfair advantage in the upcoming election to succeed Falk.
-In a wide field of candidates, McDonell came in 3rd in the 2011 primary, behind the eventual winner of the general election Democrat Joe Parisi and conservative candidate Eileen Bruskewitz.
+In a wide field of candidates, McDonell came in third in the 2011 primary, behind the eventual winner of the general election Democrat Joe Parisi and conservative candidate Eileen Bruskewitz.

 Dane County Clerk 2013 - present

 Dane County Clerk Bob Ohlsen retired in February 2011, roughly two years before his term expired, and asked McDonell as County Board chair to appoint Karen Peters, the deputy clerk, as the interim County Clerk.
 Peters declined to run for a full term, and McDonell entered the race to serve as the next County Clerk.
 In August 2012 he won a 4-way primary for the Democratic nomination and was unopposed in the November general election and took office in January 2013.
 He defeated independent Karen McKim in 2016 for reelection, and was unopposed for reelection in 2020, receiving 275,281 votes.

 As clerk he served on Dane County's Redistricting Commission.

-When the county got new voting equipment in 2014, McDonell joined forces with YouTube series Chad Vader (Darth's younger, less famous brother created by Blame Society Productions) to create a voting information video for Dane County.
+When the county got new voting equipment in 2014, McDonell joined forces with YouTube series Chad Vader to create a voting information video for Dane County.
 He also co-wrote the scripts for videos with Vader on the topics of Voter ID and a 2020 pandemic video on absentee voting.
 The latter won a national award for best municipal public service announcement.